edwar4rd/dcbothub/README.md

 - `control_bot`: a string which is the name of a bot in `bot` the array.
 - `bot`: a array of table, each table describes a bot to be runned by bothub.
   - `name`: a string that unique identify a bot (required)
+    - including a whitespace or newline in the bot name is forbiddened since that will probably break something
   - `repo_path`: a string that locates a path to a cargo/git repository that contains the bot source code
     - if `repo_path` isn't presented in the table, doing a rebuild for the bot will fail
   - `executable_path`: bothub looks for the executable of the bot by default in `repo_path/target/release/bot_name`, if that's not the correct path then a `executable_path` is required